Premier League on United States television

 The Premier League is the most-watched football league in the world, broadcast in 212 territories to 643 million homes and a potential TV audience of 4.7 billion people.
 The Premier League is broadcast in the United States through NBC Sports.

 Premier League viewership has increased rapidly, with NBC and NBCSN averaging a record 479,000 viewers in the 2014–15 season, up 118% from 2012–13 when coverage still aired on Fox Soccer and ESPN/ESPN2 (220,000 viewers), and NBC Sports has been widely praised for its coverage.
 NBC Sports reached a six-year extension with the Premier League in 2015 to broadcast the league through the 2021–22 season in a deal valued at $1 billion (£640 million).

 Early history

-Founded in 1888 as the Football League, the league is the oldest such competition in world soccer.
+The English Football League, founded in 1888, is the oldest such competition in world soccer.
 It was the top-level soccer league in England from its foundation until 1992, when the top 22 clubs split away to form the Premier League.